gilzow/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

 ---
-title: Setting up a new Drupal 8 site with Pantheon Advanced Page Cache module
+title: Setting and Clearing Custom Cache Tags in Drupal 8 site with Pantheon Advanced Page Cache module
-description: Learn how to set up a new Drupal 8 site with Pantheon Advanced Page Cache module
+description: Learn how to use Views Cache Tags module along with custom code to control Pantheon Advanced Page Cache.
 tags: []
 categories: []
 type: guide